-The Hidden Impact of Stress on Weight Loss and How to Manage It
+The Hidden Impact of Stress on Weight Loss

 Weight loss is often seen as a straightforward equation - eat less, move more, and you’ll shed the pounds.
-But what if there’s another, less obvious factor that’s hindering your progress?
-Enter stress.

-Many people overlook the profound impact that stress can have on the body’s ability to lose weight.
 While we often associate stress with feeling overwhelmed, anxious, or burnt out, it can also disrupt our body’s hormonal balance, appetite, and metabolism in ways that make weight loss seem like an uphill battle.

-In this blog, we’ll take a closer look at how stress influences weight loss, why it’s such a sneaky roadblock, and most importantly, how you can manage it to continue making progress on your health journey.
+Let’s take a closer look at how stress influences weight loss, why it’s such a sneaky roadblock, and most importantly, how you can manage it to continue making progress on your health journey.

 How Does Stress Affect Weight Loss?